Christopher-Hayes/hayes.software/src/blog/archive/partition-recovery.md

 devto:
 tags:
   - linux
+archived:
+  title: Archived due to substantial ai writing.
+  desc:
+    As part of an effort to raise the quality of my blog, I'm distancing myself from posts that were partially written by AI.
+Besides devaluing the rest of the site, I want my site to show my best work and these posts read like a 300-word essay.

+    I may end up rewriting the partition-backup article at some point as that really is a useful skill.
+  date: 2026-04-28
 ---

 A few days ago, I encountered a strange issue with my Ubuntu/Windows dual-boot computer.
 After restarting, I noticed that my Linux partition had been corrupted and was now a “Sun” type partition.
 I was at a loss and wasn’t sure how to fully recover the partition's filesystem structure.